How to recognise scammers and protect your money?

 - We never tell you to enter any code into the app or the desktop version of Paysera, etc.

-Financial scammers usually request the following data, and you should never disclose it to third parties when speaking on the phone or on social networks.
+It is usually none other than financial scammers themselves who request such data, and you should never disclose it to third parties when speaking on the phone or on social networks.

-Avoid providing your personal information on social networks and never provide it in public comments.
+However, avoid providing your personal information on social networks and never provide it in public comments.
+Use more private ways of communication, such as email or live chat on the Paysera website.